 When normal means of communication are down, most often the government turns to local ham radio operators to fill in the gap.
 This is especially useful during national and local emergencies, as most ham radio operators have access to communications, where cell phones and the Internet no longer work.

-The Wayne Radio Amateur Emergency Team (WREAT) club newly founded in Wayne NJ is no exception.
+The Wayne Radio Amateur Emergency Team (WRAET) club newly founded in Wayne NJ is no exception.
 In fact, the club is dedicated to the Wayne Office of Emergency Management (Wayne OEM) providing backup communications as well as expanding the "footprint" of the first responders beyond their usual geographical limits.
 Membership in the club enjoys the additional benefits of belonging to Radio Amateur Civil Emergency Service (RACES) which requires association with a government entity, in this case - Wayne OEM.
-Belonging makes the WREAT club an official emergency operations club recognized nation-wide.
+Belonging makes the WRAET club an official emergency operations club recognized nation-wide.

 Amateur radio operators enrolled in the club can also be members of the Amateur Radio Emergency Service, organized by the American Radio Relay League.
 ARES provides emergency communications in the conventional Amateur Radio Service without the need for an emergency declaration from the government.
 So, the combined benefit of belonging to both RACES and ARES provides unusual opportunities in training for emergency operations as well as being the official organization for emergency communications during an emergency.